-- (53) "Non-Major Stationary Source" means any emission unit, project or stationary source which has, or will have after issuance of an Authority to Construct or modified Permit to Operate, an aggregate potential to emit, including fugitive emissions, of each air contaminant listed in Table 20.1-6b less than the applicable emission rates specified in Table 20.1-6b. - (54) "Offset Ratio" means the required proportion of emission offsets to emission increases, as specified in Rules 20.3 or 20.4. - (55) "Permanent" means enforceable and which will exist for an unlimited period of time. - (56) "Permit Limitation on Potential to Emit" means an enforceable permit condition that restricts, or will restrict, the maximum potential emissions from an emission unit or aggregation of emission units and that does not violate any District, state or federal law, rule, regulation, order, or permit condition. - (57) "Portable Emission Unit" means an emission unit that is subject to the permit requirements of Rule 10 of these Rules and Regulations, and is designed to be and capable of being carried or moved from one location to another.
+(53) "Non-Major Stationary Source" means any emission unit, project or stationary source which has, or will have after issuance of an Authority to Construct or modified Permit to Operate, an aggregate potential to emit, including fugitive emissions, of each air contaminant listed in Table 20.1-6b less than the applicable emission rates specified in Table 20.1-6b.

+(54) "Offset Ratio" means the required proportion of emission offsets to emission increases, as specified in Rules 20.3 or 20.4.

+(55) "Permanent" means enforceable and which will exist for an unlimited period of time.

+(56) "Permit Limitation on Potential to Emit" means an enforceable permit condition that restricts, or will restrict, the maximum potential emissions from an emission unit or aggregation of emission units and that does not violate any District, state or federal law, rule, regulation, order, or permit condition.

+(57) "Portable Emission Unit" means an emission unit that is subject to the permit requirements of Rule 10 of these Rules and Regulations, and is designed to be and capable of being carried or moved from one location to another.
 Indicia of portability include, but are not limited to, wheels, skids, carrying handles, dolly, trailer or platform.
 For the purposes of this regulation, dredge engines on a boat or barge are considered portable.
 An emission unit is not portable if any of the following apply:

-- (i) The unit, or its replacement, is attached to a foundation or, if not so attached, will reside at the same location for more than 12 consecutive months.
+(i) The unit, or its replacement, is attached to a foundation or, if not so attached, will reside at the same location for more than 12 consecutive months.
 Any portable emission unit such as a backup or standby unit that replaces a portable emission unit at a location and is intended to perform the same function as the unit being replaced will be included in calculating the consecutive time period.
-In that case, the cumulative time of all units, including the time between the removal of the original unit(s) and installation of the replacement unit(s), will be counted toward the consecutive time period; or - (ii) The emission unit remains or will reside at a location for less than 12 consecutive months if the unit is located at a seasonal source and operates during the full annual operating period of the seasonal source.
-A seasonal source is a stationary source that remains in a single location on a permanent basis (i.e., at least two years) and operates at that single location at least three months each year; or - (iii) The emission unit is moved from one location to another in an attempt to circumvent the portable emission unit residence time requirements.
+In that case, the cumulative time of all units, including the time between the removal of the original unit(s) and installation of the replacement unit(s), will be counted toward the consecutive time period; or source that remains in a single location on a permanent basis (i.e., at least two years) and operates at that single location at least three months each year; or